 AM.1704: Policy Initialization Failed.
 Please Log Out.

-Possible Cause: The tunnel component had a problem in initializing the policies configured for the browser.
+- Possible Cause: The tunnel component had a problem in initializing the policies configured for you. - Action: Close all the browser instances and try reconnecting from a fresh instance of the browser.
 If the problem persists, contact your system administrator.